Athletics Guide for Parents

 Upper School 3rd Team: The third team goals are similar to junior varsity: skill development, increased opportunity for play, and preparation for possible future play.
 Coaches will assess a player’s attendance, effort and commitment; athletes who meet the requirements and expectations of the coach and his/her staff should experience playing time in games.

 Middle School Varsity: The goals of Middle School varsity are to provide opportunity for skill development while experiencing the values associated with competitive interscholastic play.
 Coaches will select players for this team based upon ability and experience.
-Athletes who meet the requirements and expectations of the coach will play in all games.
+Athletes who meet the requirements and expectations of the coach will play in games provided they give the necessary effort during practice.

 Expectations for Parents and Other Spectators